GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 ## Shared pointers {#utilities_p_e}
 Shared pointers are smart pointers that will automatically free memory when the last reference to the pointed memory goes out of scope.
-They're implemented as @ref BansheeEngine::SPtr "SPtr", which is just a wrapper for the standard C++ library `std::shared_ptr`.
-Use @ref BansheeEngine::bs_shared_ptr_new "bs_shared_ptr_new" to create a new shared pointer, or @ref BansheeEngine::bs_shared_ptr "bs_shared_ptr" to create one from an existing instance.
+They're implemented as @ref bs::SPtr "SPtr", which is just a wrapper for the standard C++ library `std::shared_ptr`.
+Use @ref bs::bs_shared_ptr_new "bs_shared_ptr_new" to create a new shared pointer, or @ref bs::bs_shared_ptr "bs_shared_ptr" to create one from an existing instance.
 The pointer memory is allocated and freed using the general allocator.

 For example:
 ~~~~~~~~~~~~~{.cpp}